-We hypothesize that the native physiological function of HgcAB may be related to C1 metabolism for acetyl-CoA and methionine biosynthesis, metal resistance, or metalloid methylation.
+We have hypothesized that the native physiological function of HgcAB may be related to C1 metabolism for acetyl-CoA and methionine biosynthesis, metal resistance, or metalloid methylation.
 Clues to the native biochemical function of HgcAB may lie in determining the environmental conditions that control expression and translation of hgcA.
-Therefore, we are investigating transcriptional regulation of hgcA under different growth parameters using D. desulfuricans ND132 as a model organism.
+Therefore, for the last year, we have been investigating transcriptional regulation of hgcA under different growth parameters using D. desulfuricans ND132 as a model organism.
 We utilized both molecular reverse transcription–quantitative polymerase chain reaction (RT-qPCR) and metaomic (RNA-seq) methods to test whether changes in hgcA expression occurred when wild-type ND132 cells were grown in conditions that require the postulated biochemical functions of HgcAB (e.g., +/– formate, methionine, arsenate, and Hg).
-Indeed, our results indicate that hgcA expression is significantly regulated across the growth stages of D. desulfuricans ND132 under some but not all conditions tested.
-We also explored whether deletion of hgcAB in D. desulfuricans ND132 hindered growth or produced any major phenotype in environmental test conditions.
-We measured differences in the proteome, metabolome, and metal speciation in growth media between wild-type and ΔhgcAB cultures.
-Significant differences in substrate consumption, acetate and biomass production, and expression of C1 metabolism proteins were observed between the strains under fermentative and sulfate-reducing conditions.
+Indeed, our results show that hgcA expression is significantly regulated across the growth stages of D. desulfuricans ND132 under some conditions tested.
+Specifically, we found that there is an arsR-like gene upstream of hgcAB and have hypothesized that, as in As metabolism, this gene may control hgcAB expression.
+To date, we have tested hgcAB expression with different As forms and precursors for methionine production.
+These tests have revealed that both hgcAB expression and Hg methylation were altered in several of the conditions, including with arsenate and arsenite.

 With respect to cell fitness under laboratory conditions, deletion of hgcAB does not significantly change the growth rate of D. desulfuricans ND132.
 However, maintenance of these genes across evolutionary time scales suggests that they provide an important fitness benefit in the environment.
 We hypothesize that the fitness effects of an hgcAB deletion are environmentally dependent and that these genes are conditionally dispensable under standard laboratory conditions.
 In conditions where hgcAB are providing their native function, we expect to see a fitness defect in a ΔhgcAB strain compared to the wild-type.
 So far, we have measured competitive fitness between wild-type and ΔhgcAB ND132 in more than 20 different media compositions.
 Although additional experiments are needed, our current results show that the strains grow differently when mixed together compared to when grown separately, despite minimal genetic differences between the two strains.
 In turn, this result suggests that HgcAB is involved in interactions between cells of ND132.
 Ongoing work is exploring these interactions in more detail.